statnmap/SDMSelect/README.md

 # Collaboration
 For your work on covariates selection and species distribution modelling, you can contact me.
 Vignettes will give you a good starting point.
 I'll be happy to participate to scientific collaborations based on this R-package.
 More information on my website <https://statnmap.com>.

 If you want to participate in improving this library, please have a look at my todo list (in Vignettes) and feel free to clone, modify and provide pull requests.
+Please run the two Rmd files in `inst` folder before submitting a pull request.
+These are the complete versions of the two vignettes.

 # License
 This package is free and open source software, licensed under GPL.